Godzil/gameduino/README.md

 Legal stuffs
 ------------

 This project was created by James Bowman <jamesb@excamera.com>.
-I strongly recommand you to visit his website first as it always will contain the more recent and official information about the Gameduino.
+I strongly recommand you to visit his website first as it always will contain the more recent and official information about the Gameduino: http://excamera.com/sphinx/gameduino/index.html

 Why this repo?
 --------------